Personal foul (basketball): Strategy

-Near the end of the game, a team may have committed so few fouls that it can commit one or more fouls without putting the opponent in the bonus.
+Near the end of a period, a team may have committed so few fouls that it can commit one or more fouls without putting the opponent in the bonus.
 It is said that the team has one or more fouls to give.
 A player who is not close to fouling out can foul an opponent with impunity to prevent a likely score.

-To keep games from being bogged down with cheap fouls, the NBA rules provide that the second foul in the final two minutes of a half puts the fouled team in the bonus (enabling free throws) regardless of the number of team fouls.
+To keep games from being bogged down with cheap fouls, the NBA rules provide that the second foul in the final two minutes of a period puts the fouled team in the bonus (enabling free throws) regardless of the number of team fouls.

 Fouling out

 A player who commits five personal fouls over the course of a 40-minute game, or six in a 48-minute game, fouls out and is disqualified for the remainder of the game.
 A player within one or two fouls of fouling out is in "foul trouble."
 Players who foul out are not ejected and may remain in the bench area for the remainder of the game.
 Fouling out of a game is not a disciplinary action.

 In the NCAA and FIBA, if a team is reduced below five players by fouling out, injury, or ejection, play continues.
 A team is declared the loser if reduced to a single player.

 This rule was invoked in an NCAA game between the Minnesota Golden Gophers and the Alabama Crimson Tide on November 25, 2017.
 With 13:39 remaining in the second half, a scuffle broke out involving Minnesota players in the game and Alabama players on the bench.
 Alabama's entire bench was ejected, leaving the Crimson Tide with only five active players.
 Alabama's Dazon Ingram fouled out at the 11:37 mark, and John Petty left the game with a sprained ankle, forcing the Tide to play the final 10:41 with three players.